orbs-network/orbs-spec/behaviors/services/consensus-context.md

 * Check timestamp is within `config.CONSENSUS_CONTEXT_SYSTEM_TIMESTAMP_ALLOWED_JITTER` of current system time, and later than the previous block.
 * Check the transactions merkle root matches the transactions.
 * Check metadata hash.
+* Check that the block proposer in the block header matches the provided one.

 #### Validate transaction choice
 * Call `TransactionPool.ValidateTransactionsForOrdering` to validate pre order checks, expiration and no duplication.